 Partial Scholarships for Membership Fee

 Phi Theta Kappa never wants finances to get in the way of you accessing the membership benefits Phi Theta Kappa has to offer.
 We are excited to be able to once again offer Phi Theta Kappa Membership Assistance Scholarships!
 These are partial scholarships that cover $60 of the $90 membership fee.
 The scholarship recipient is expected to cover the remaining $30.
-In order to qualify, write a short 200 word essay on what Phi Theta Kappa membership would mean to you.
-Essays are due by Sunday, February 11, 2018.
-Submit them to email@example.com.
+In order to qualify, complete an application using this Google form: https://goo.gl/forms/qEiP9CWnRNHYQcuC2.
+Applications are due by Sunday, February 17, 2019.

-The Spring 2018 Induction Ceremony will be held on February 24, 2018 at 10 a.m. in the Lipman Auditorium, Massey Library Technology Center at the Parham Campus.
+The Spring 2019 Induction Ceremony will be held on March 9, 2019 at 10 a.m. in the Lipman Auditorium, Massey Library Technology Center at the Parham Campus.
+There will be a rehearsal on March 8 from 5:30 - 6:30 p.m.

 Shortly after joining, members are added to the Reynolds Phi Theta Kappa Blackboard site.
 Current members can learn more about upcoming events and learn how to get more involved by visiting the Blackboard site.
-If you have questions about upcoming member activities, contact Donald Cooper, Phi Theta Kappa President at firstname.lastname@example.org.
+If you have questions about upcoming member activities, contact Matthew Spirko, Phi Theta Kappa President at firstname.lastname@example.org.

 Frequently Asked Questions